Agrrox/ccRegionManipulate/README.md

 --------------------------------------------------------------------------------
 --------------------------------------------------------------------------------
-The copy operation will be executed in '/users/username/minecraft/New World/' Do you want to start the copy process? (y/n)
+The copy operation will be executed in '/users/username/minecraft/New World/' Do you want to start the copy process? (y/n) n

 ```